arsalansufi/geph/README.md

 # You can specify where you want your GEPH binaries installed at this step.
 You
 # need to specify a directory in your user folder because we don't have write
 # permissions elsewhere on the Zoo.
+If you want to use gprof to profile the database
+# add the '--enable-profiling' flag to the configure script.
-./configure --prefix=<absolute path to directory in your user folder>
+./configure --prefix=<absolute path to directory in your user folder> [--enable-profiling]

 gmake